hvllsgrave/gambling-bot/README.md

 Then you must select these boxs or the bot will not have the correct permissions, then copy the invite link at the bottom.
 ![Scopes](https://cdn.discordapp.com/attachments/997919313723924650/997919612647784570/IMG_0885.png)

-Copy the token and place it when it says 'putTokenHere'.
+Copy the bot token and place it when it says 'putTokenHere'.
 ```
 BOT_TOKEN=putTokenHere
 ```